-The complexity of the duck, marinated and slow-cooked, is perfectly balanced with fresh herbs, vegetables, and tofu in these summer rolls.
-The green herb sauce draws out these flavors while adding a whole other layer of deliciousness.
+The complexity of the duck, marinated and slow-cooked, is perfectly balanced with fresh herbs, vegetables, and tofu in these rice paper wraps.
+The green herb sauce draws out these flavours while adding a whole other layer of deliciousness.

 This fermented fish consommé gets its intense flavour from a rich bone broth and a liquor made from boiling fermented fish.
-The clear broth packs a flavour punch that is sure to create some photo-worthy facial expressions.
+Inspired by Vietnamese bun mam, the clear broth packs a flavour punch that is sure to create some photo-worthy facial expressions.

 Made some pizza bases?
 Ready to step up to a higher level?
-This focaccia is an easy and fun next step in bread making.
+This easy focaccia recipe is a fun next step in bread making.
 With a satisfying crispy crust and moist, tasty crumb, this delicious bread goes great with soups and salads.
 Or, enjoy with a piece of prosciutto or canned sardines in olive oil.

-Crispy potato waffles are a delight any time, but add the complexity of black sausage and a dab of crème fraîche and you have something worthy of savoring together with a good wine.
+Crispy potato waffles are a delight any time.
+Add the complexity of black sausage and a dab of crème fraîche to this potato waffle recipe, and you have something worthy of savouring together with a glass of good wine.